blakerbuchanan/blakerbuchanan.github.io/_pages/about.md

 comments: true
 ---
 ## About
 Hi, I am Blake.
-I thoroughly enjoy the outdoors and am engaged by various topics in mechanics, mathematics, and robotics.
-If you are interested in my experiences with the former, see <a href="https://blakerbuchanan.github.io/Explore/">Explore</a>.
-If you are interested in the latter, see <a href="https://blakerbuchanan.github.io/Research/">Research</a>.
+My research experience has roots in the fields of robotics, applied mathematics, and mechanics.
+I currently research and implement novel geometric methods for accomplishing control and coordination for biologically inspired multi-robot systems as part of the research staff in the Biorobotics Lab at Carnegie Mellon University.
+See my <a href="https://blakerbuchanan.github.io/Research/">Research</a> page for more information.
+I also enjoy traveliing and the outdoors.
+See <a href="https://blakerbuchanan.github.io/Explore/">Explore</a>.

 I have also recently taken an interest in the <a href="https://julialang.org/">Julia</a> programming language.
-See my <a href="https://blakerbuchanan.github.io/portfolio/">Portfolio</a> page to view some videos and code of implementations of topics in dynamical systems and optimal control.
+See my <a href="https://blakerbuchanan.github.io/portfolio/">Portfolio</a> page to view some videos and code of implementations of various topics in dynamical systems and optimal control.

 ## Quick Access
 <a href="https://github.com/blakerbuchanan/algosdatastructs.git" target="_blank">Algorithm and Data Structure Implementations (Python)</a>